ARCHIVES OF PIANOFORTE MAKERS

 Someone, in a little village somewhere in Italy, could be using an original Cristofori as a workbench, or eating their breakfast off it, and the internet would not necessarily know.

 Can anyone tell me what happened to the archives of the Foreign Catalogue Library?
+These included piano catalogues, and it would be a huge source of piano history if I could find it.

 A book was published about the Broadwood archives in 2006, and they had an exhibit (along with our own PianoHistory.Info room) at an Archives Day at Finchcocks, Kent in 2006.
 It seemed a strange situation, because although Broadwoods had genuine, original archive material, our muniments were probably the best hope for the majority of people with any other British pianos.
 It was also interesting to note how many references in the talk about Broadwoods tied in with items which just happened to be there in our own displays.